Jaseci-Labs/jaseci/docs/docs/Developing_with_JAC/Language_Features/dataTypes.md

 ## Data types
-Jaseci is a dynamically typed language so there is no need to specify the data type.
+Jaseci is a dynamically typed language so there is no need to declare the data type.
 ```jac
 walker init {
     a=5;